Randy Hippeard: Columbus Lions

 In 2012, Hippeard played for the Columbus Lions of the Professional Indoor Football League (PIFL).
 Through 7 games, Hippeard was the leading passer in the PIFL.
-Hippeard was named Second Team All-PIFL for his play.
+Hippeard was named second-team All-PIFL for his play.

 Knoxville NightHawks

-In 2013, Hippeard signed with the Knoxville NightHawks and was named their starting quarterback.
+In 2013, Hippeard signed with the Knoxville NightHawks of the PIFL and was named their starting quarterback.

-Tampa Bay Storm
+Tampa Bay Storm (first stint)

-On April 18, 2013, Hippeard was assigned to the Tampa Bay Storm.
+On April 18, 2013, Hippeard was assigned to the Tampa Bay Storm of the Arena Football League (AFL).
 Hippeard saw limited action during his first 9 games with the Storm, serving as the backup to Adrian McPherson.
 On June 22, 2013, Hippeard made his first career start for the Storm when McPherson was placed on injured reserve.
-Hippeard and the Storm fell 49–50 to the Chicago Rush in his first career start, with Hippeard 315 yards passing and 6 touchdowns.
+Hippeard and the Storm fell 49–50 to the Chicago Rush in his first career start, with Hippeard passing for 315 yards and 6 touchdowns.
 Hippeard started the next 3 games for the Storm, but the Storm lost all four of Hippeards starts in 2013, and he was benched in favor of Shane Boyd.

 In 2014, Hippeard became the Storm's full-time starting quarterback.

 Orlando Predators

-Hippeard signed with the Orlando Predators for the 2015 season.
+Hippeard signed with the Orlando Predators of the AFL for the 2015 season.

-Tampa Bay Storm
+Tampa Bay Storm (second stint)

-On October 14, 2016, Hippeard was assigned to the Tampa Bay Storm during the dispersal draft.
-He threw for 3,506 yards and 80 touchdowns in 2017, earning AFL MVP, Offensive Player of the Year and First Team All-Arena honors.
+On October 14, 2016, Hippeard was assigned to the Storm during the dispersal draft.
+He threw for 3,506 yards and 80 touchdowns in 2017, earning AFL MVP, Offensive Player of the Year and first-team All-Arena honors.
 He helped the Storm advance to ArenaBowl XXX, where they lost to the Philadelphia Soul by a score of 44–40.
 The Storm folded in December 2017.

 Baltimore Brigade

-On March 20, 2018, Hippeard was assigned to the Baltimore Brigade.
+On March 20, 2018, Hippeard was assigned to the AFL's Baltimore Brigade.

 Atlantic City Blackjacks

-On March 22, 2019, Hippeard was assigned to the Atlantic City Blackjacks.
+On March 22, 2019, Hippeard was assigned to the Atlantic City Blackjacks of the AFL.

+Nashville Kats

+In early June 2024, Hippeard signed with the Nashville Kats of the new Arena Football League.